 Information & Inspection Powers: Conditions and safeguards: Restrictions: Personal records: Head office contact

-Before you seek any documents that may contain an individual’s welfare details, you must contact Central Policy, Tax Administration Advice (TAA).
+Before you seek any documents that may contain an individual’s welfare details, you must contact Tax, Administration, Litigation and Advice (TALA).
 For example you may wish to use information powers to make progress in a check of a medical professional’s tax position.

 You must consider carefully the sensitivity of the welfare information that may be contained in the documents you wish to see.
 You should ask for them to be produced only if there is no other effective way in which to complete the check.

-You should consult TAA as early as possible in the process of requiring access to documents that may contain welfare information.
-When contacting TAA please have available
+You should consult TALA as early as possible in the process of requiring access to documents that may contain welfare information.
+When contacting TALA please have available

 - a brief background to the compliance check